jadecobra/python_tdd_exercises/source/index.rst

   - ValueError_

 *********************************************************************************
-how can I use this book?
+how can I use this?
 *********************************************************************************

 Start with :doc:`how to make a python test driven development environment </how_to/make_tdd_environment>` because it is needed by the other chapters,  then choose how you go through the chapters based on what you like, or you could go through the :ref:`how-tos` section step by step, the other chapters cover :ref:`errors`, :doc:`data_structures/data_structures`, :ref:`functions`, and :ref:`classes`